310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-… When the atmosphere went bad today, I could not do anything about it myself…
+…When the atmosphere went bad today, I could not do anything about it myself…

 All I could do was call for you with the hope that you could do something.